Who are we?

 Through indigenous grassroots initiatives and sustainable restorative agricultural practices, we work to perpetuate ancestral knowledge reconnecting kānaka to ʻāina.
 By providing ʻāina/placed based learning experiences, we offer a space and opportunity within our community to learn traditional Hawaiian knowledge and practices, and support the efforts to influence more local food productions, and maintain unique biodiversity within our island systems.

-Creating a reciprocal relationship as stewards of our local
+Creating a reciprocal relationship as stewards of this Wahi kūpuna and creating space spaces for our community

 Taking care of and love for the land which feeds and sustains us